kitawee/kitawi/README.md

 It's highly customizable and can be used with any Dart package that can run on the web.

-The project can be compiled to wasm for Chromium based browsers, others use the dart2js compiler.
-See Issue [Wasm-GC WebAssembly Garbage Collection Proposal](https://bugs.webkit.org/show_bug.cgi?id=247394)
+The project can be compiled to wasm for Chromium-based browsers, others use the dart2js compiler.
 ## Installation

 1. Using the View CLI: